-Butter Pecan Shortbread is a wonderfully simple yet so, so delicious recipe.
+Butter pecan shortbread cookies are wonderfully simple yet so soft, crumbly, and delicious.
 With a short list of ingredients and a quick prep time, these are sure to be among your favorite quick and easy treats!

-Having some great quick and easy recipes is such a must for bakers, and these Butter Pecan Shortbread are an excellent addition to that category.
+These butter pecan shortbread cookies are an excellent addition to the “quick and easy desserts” section in your recipe box.
 If you’re a fan of all things butter pecan, you’re going to love having these in your baking arsenal!

 What You’ll Need